 NOTE: The PSD limit in EIRP shall be converted to conducted requirement depend on the supported post antenna connector gain Gpost connector declared by the UE following the principle described in annex I in [11].

 For NR V2X UE supporting SL MIMO or Tx diversity, the maximum output power requirements in Table 6.2E.1.0.1-1 is defined as the sum of the maximum output power from each UE antenna connector.
 The period of measurement shall be at least one sub frame (1 ms).
-For UE supporting SL MIMO, the requirements shall be met with the SL MIMO configurations specified in Table 6.2D.1.3-2.